FreeClimbAPI/Java-List-Queue-Members-Tutorial/README.md

-# Node - List Queue Memebers Tutorial
+# Java - List Queue Memebers Tutorial

 This project serves as a guide to help you build an application with Persephony.
 Specifically, the project will:

-- List the callers that are members of the specified queue
+- Handle inbound calls
+- Place calls in a queue
+- Provide endpoint to retreive queue memeber information for that queue

 ## Setting up your new app within your Persephony account